-Tent/RV Campgrounds: Otter Creek, Roanoke Mountain, Julian Price, and Linville Falls are open all year.
-Water is available at these campgrounds year-round, but flush toilets are provided only from May through October; pit toilets are available the rest of the year.
-The other campgrounds are open from May to October.
+Tent/RV Campgrounds: Campgrounds are open from about May 1 through October or into early November, depending on weather conditions.
+Facilities are limited in winter, and campers at this time of year should inquire in advance about which campgrounds are open.
+Water is available at all campgrounds, but flush toilets are provided only from May through October; pit toilets are available the rest of the year.
 All campsites are available on a first-come, first-served basis.
-The limit of stay is as noted below for all campgrounds from June 1 to Labor Day; the rest of the year there is no limit.
+The limit of stay is as noted below for all campgrounds from June 1 to Labor Day.
 All campgrounds have some sites reserved for RV use only.
 Mt.
 Pisgah is run by a park concessioner.
-All campgrounds have at least 2 handicapped-accessible sites near accessible restrooms.
+All campgrounds have at least 2 wheelchair-accessible sites near accessible restrooms.